Neighkey/Wan2GP-Win-Wsl-Quickinstall/README.md

-# WanGP with Quick/easy installer
+# WanGP with SageAttention and Quick installer

 -----